Exchangeable deep neural networks for set-to-set matching and learning: Introduction

-The difficulty of set-to-set matching, in comparison with ordinary data matching, lies in the two types of exchangeability required: one is exchangeability between the pair of sets, and the other is invariance across different permutations of the items in each set.
-A function that calculates a matching score should provide an invariant response, regardless of the order of the two sets or the permutations of the items.
+Furthermore, another fundamental difficulty in set-to-set matching, compared with ordinary data matching, lies in the two types of exchangeability required: exchangeability between the pair of sets and invariance across different permutations of the items in each set.
+A function that calculates a matching score should provide an invariant response, regardless of the order of the two sets, or the permutations of the items.

-The main focus of this paper is an architecture that preserves the aforementioned exchangeability properties, and at the same time, realizes a high performance in the set-to-set matching tasks.
-We consider the architecture of two modules: 1) the feature extractor, and 2) the matching layer.
-A straightforward method of ensuring exchangeability is to apply a same set feature extractor, such as Set Transformer~\cite{lee2019set}, separately to each of the sets, and compute the symmetric matching score with the extracted features.
-In this study, however, we argue that allowing the feature extractor to include interactions between the two sets will improve the feature representations for the task of set-to-set matching.
-We propose a deep learning architecture for 1) feature extraction, named {\it cross-set transformation}, which iteratively provides the interactions between the pair of sets to each other in the intermediate layers of the feature extractor.
-The proposed architecture also includes 2) a matching layer, named {\it cross-similarity function}, that calculates the matching score between the features of the set members across the two sets.
-Our model guarantees both types of exchangeability in the modules of 1) and 2).
+The main focus of this paper is an architecture that preserves the aforementioned exchangeability properties, and at the same time, realizes a high performance in heterogeneous set matching tasks.
+In this study, we argue that allowing the feature extractor and matching layer to include interactions between the two sets is crucial to identify matching pairs among different items.
+We propose a deep learning model for (1) feature extraction, named {\it cross-set feature transformation} (CSeFT), which iteratively provides the interactions between the pair of sets to each other in the intermediate layers.
+Our novel functions, {\it attention-} and {\it affinity-based functions}, organize the CSeFT spanning two different sets in the feature spaces, thereby improving the feature representations.
+The proposed architecture also includes (2) a matching layer, named {\it cross-similarity function} (CS function), that calculates the matching score between the features of the set members across the two sets accurately.
+Our model guarantees both types of exchangeability in the modules.
+Figure~\ref{fig:block} shows the proposed architecture.

-We discuss the set-to-set matching problem in a supervised setting, where examples of correct pairs of sets are provided as training data.
-The objective of the supervised learning is to train the feature extractor and matching layer, so that an appropriate set of features to be matched can be extracted.
-The model is then used to find a correct pair of sets from a group of candidates.
-We propose an efficient training framework for the proposed set-to-set matching architecture.
+We examine the set-to-set matching problem in a supervised setting, where examples of correctly paired sets are deployed as training data.
+The objective is to train the feature extractor and matching layer in an end-to-end manner such that the appropriate sets of features to be matched can be extracted.
+To train the model efficiently, we also propose a novel training framework, {\it $K$-pair-set loss}.
+Following training, the model is then used to find correct pairs of sets among a group of candidates.